dy/enhook/README.md

 countFrom(0)
 ```

-Enhook turns any function into hooks-enabled.
+_Unihooks_ turns any function into hooks-enabled.

 Hook providers are detected in the following order: